javi22gd/ReinforcementLearning/README.md

-# ReinforcementLearning
+# Reinforcement Learning
-Master in Data Science
+Subject of the Master in Data Science @UOC

+October 2022 - January 2023

+By Javier Gomez

+Grade: **ongoing**